DavidsonGroup/longhaul/README.md

 ```

 #### Functions and Use Cases:
 Here, we outline the component functions of blessy along with use-cases and arguments for each, to assist users in customizing the module to fit their specific needs.
-The functions are listed based on their order in the blessy pipeline
+The functions are listed based on their order in the blessy pipeline:

 <div align="center">